texmv/academic-kickstart/content/home/about.md

 [interests]
   interests = [
     "early modern literary and intellectual history",
-    "classical antiquity and classical reception",
+    "classical texts and their reception",
-    "textual criticism and digital humanities",
-  ]
+    "bibliography, manuscript studies, and textual criticism", ]

 # List your qualifications (such as academic degrees).